Conference Room & Office Sound Control

 “Two walls of my office were soundproofed in order to manage noise coming in from the lobby.
 I am a psychiatrist so quiet is very important.
 They basically built two new walls creating an air space with soundproofing material in between.

 The job went smoothly with excellent results.
 I hear no noise from the lobby - versus crying babies, loud voices - and the detail work - painting, moldings, etc. - was excellent.
 I would definitely use them again.
-Devin and his crew were great.”
+Kevin and his crew were great.”

 — Larry S. | New York, NY